+Your mileage and when you drive counts too.
 Avoiding rush hour and late-night driving could also see you save more with a telematics policy.

 Pay as you go car insurance will charge you by the hour or mile and you’ll pay a subscription fee on top of that.